-In this role, the IPv6 CE router is responsible for ensuring that traffic using its ULA addressing does not go out the WAN interface, and does not originate from the WAN interface.
+In this role, the IPv6 CE router is responsible for ensuring that traffic using its ULA addressing does not go out the WAN interface and does not originate from the WAN interface.

-- G-1: An IPv6 CE router is an IPv6 node according to the IPv6 Node Requirements [RFC4294] specification. - G-2: The IPv6 CE router MUST implement ICMP according to [RFC4443].
-In particular, point-to-point links MUST be handled as described in Section 3.1 of [RFC4443]. - G-3: The IPv6 CE router MUST NOT forward any IPv6 traffic between its LAN interface(s) and its WAN interface until the router has successfully completed the IPv6 address acquisition process. - G-4: By default, an IPv6 CE router that has no default router(s) on its WAN interface MUST NOT advertise itself as an IPv6 default router on its LAN interfaces.
-That is, the "Router Lifetime" field is set to zero in all Router Advertisement messages it originates [RFC4861]. - G-5: By default, if the IPv6 CE router is an advertising router and loses its IPv6 default router(s) on the WAN interface, it MUST explicitly invalidate itself as an IPv6 default router on each of its advertising interfaces by immediately transmitting one or more Router Advertisement messages with the "Router Lifetime" field set to zero [RFC4861].
+- G-1: An IPv6 CE router is an IPv6 node according to the IPv6 Node Requirements specification [RFC6434]. - G-2: The IPv6 CE router MUST implement ICMPv6 according to [RFC4443].
+In particular, point-to-point links MUST be handled as described in Section 3.1 of [RFC4443]. - G-3: The IPv6 CE router MUST NOT forward any IPv6 traffic between its LAN interface(s) and its WAN interface until the router has successfully completed the IPv6 address and the delegated prefix acquisition process. - G-4: By default, an IPv6 CE router that has no default router(s) on its WAN interface MUST NOT advertise itself as an IPv6 default router on its LAN interfaces.
+That is, the "Router Lifetime" field is set to zero in all Router Advertisement messages it originates [RFC4861]. - G-5: By default, if the IPv6 CE router is an advertising router and loses its IPv6 default router(s) and/or detects loss of connectivity on the WAN interface, it MUST explicitly invalidate itself as an IPv6 default router on each of its advertising interfaces by immediately transmitting one or more Router Advertisement messages with the "Router Lifetime" field set to zero [RFC4861].